 The Legal 500 has long-provided rankings of the best international arbitration law firms and practice groups.
 Primary factors taken into account by the Legal 500’s rankings include recent work and the firms’ historical track record (over the past 3-5 years).
 However, the rankings also take into account the breadth of practice and coverage, the breadth of industry sector coverage, the experience of the team, client feedback, significant market and economic developments and “other” factors.
 As the Legal 500 does not publish ranking information for the world as a whole, we shall examine rankings in London and Paris, two traditional hubs of international arbitration.

 The list is slightly different with respect to the top arbitration practices in Paris although there is overlap.
-The top-rated firms are Cleary Gottlieb Steen & Hamilton, Quinn Emanuel Urquhart & Sullivan, LLP, Shearman & Sterling LLP and White & Case LLP.
-Interestingly enough, pursuant to the 2019 ranking, half of the firms in second place are boutiques, while Freshfields Bruckhaus Deringer LLP dropped from first place last year to second place this year.
-Another Legal 500-ranked arbitration boutique is Aceris Law.
+The 2020 rankings for the first and second places remained the same as in 2019, i.e., the top-rated firms are Cleary Gottlieb Steen & Hamilton, Quinn Emanuel Urquhart & Sullivan, LLP, Shearman & Sterling LLP and White & Case LLP.
+Interestingly enough, pursuant to the 2019 and 2020 rankings, half of the firms in second place are boutiques, while Freshfields Bruckhaus Deringer LLP still remains in second place this year, since it dropped from first place in 2019.
+Another Legal 500-ranked arbitration boutique is Aceris Law LLC.

 In comparison to other rankings, such as those of GAR and the Legal 500, Chambers and Partners puts more emphasis on individual outstanding lawyers, also divided into Band 1-5.
 While two lawyers ranked as Star Individuals are Gary Born and Emmanuel Gaillard, who are both highly respected in the field of international arbitration, many noticeable leading arbitration practitioners are missing.